-The State Agency for Reconstruction and Infrastructure Development (SARID) will serve as a contractor for project beneficiaries if a specific donor or financier determines so.
-It is expected that the government will determine SARID as a contractor for state-funded projects and will ask the donors to do the same.
-The rationale behind this is that SARID (being the reorganized State Agency for Automobile Roads of Ukraine) has a good experience with infrastructure projects procurement and international creditors’ funding.
-Handling many reconstruction projects will further increase their know-how and solve at least some capacity problems for project initiators.
+The State Agency for Reconstruction and Infrastructure Development (SARID) will serve as a contractor for project beneficiaries if a specific donor or financier wishes it.
+Authorities expect that the government will designate SARID as a contractor for state-funded projects, and will ask the donors to do the same.
+The rationale behind this is that SARID (the reorganized State Agency for Ukrainian Roadways) has extensive experience with infrastructure project procurement and international creditors’ funding.
+Handling multiple reconstruction projects will further increase their know-how and solve at least some capacity problems for project initiators.

-After the subcontractor is chosen, they sign a contract, deliver their work, and are paid.
+Once a subcontractor has been chosen, they sign a contract and begin work.

-Transparency and accountability
+Transparency and Accountability

-Traditional risks of infrastructural projects: inflated costs and/or lengthy execution, are often explained by suboptimal contractor selection.
-Procurers must carefully balance the needs to make procurement competitive (thus lowering the price) with reasonable barriers of entry to filter out ‘procurement trolls’ and potential contractors with low capacity (which will increase the price). А necessary (though not sufficient) condition for the effective resolution of this dilemma is complete transparency of decisions regarding procurement design and results.
-Building trust with the construction community and civil society is also important.
+Traditional risks of infrastructure projects such as inflated costs and/or lengthy execution are often due to suboptimal contractor selection.
+Procurers must carefully balance the need to make procurement competitive (thus lowering the price) with reasonable barriers of entry to filter out ‘procurement trolls’ and potential contractors with low capacity (which will increase the price). А necessary (though not sufficient) condition for the resolution of this dilemma is complete transparency of decision-making regarding procurement.

-The procurement process will use Prozorro – a decentralized state-owned procurement system, which offers high transparency, and eContracting – a state system of electronic contracts management, which is still under development.
-Spending.gov.ua will be used for the transparency of transactions.
+The procurement process will use Prozorro, a decentralized, state-owned procurement system that offers a high level of transparency, and eContracting, a state system of electronic contracts management that is still under development.
+Spending.gov.ua will ensure the transparency of transactions.

-Some procurements can happen without a competitive procedure in Prozorro during martial law.
-The relevant CMU Resolution lists 15 reasons for procurement to follow non-competitive procedures, including protection of security-related information, or procuring goods and services for critical infrastructure.
+Some procurements can be processed in Prozorro without competitive bidding under conditions of martial law.
+The relevant CMU Resolution lists 15 reasons for procurement to follow non-competitive procedures, including protection of security-related information, or procurement of goods and services for critical infrastructure.
 Such loose procurement rules have already caused scandals, as in Dnipropetrovsk oblast, where a record-high road maintenance contract was awarded to the supposed girlfriend of the head of the oblast’ administration.
-The procurement legislation is constantly evolving, and it is important to make sure that all reconstruction-related procurement happens in Prozorro and follows a competitive procedure.
+Procurement legislation is constantly evolving, and it is important to make sure that all reconstruction-related procurement happens in Prozorro and, with few exceptions, follows a competitive procedure.

-Similarly, the usage of Spending was limited during martial law.
-Historically all financial transactions of all state actors were automatically posted there to ensure transparency of expenditures.
-During the martial law transactions of defense-related ministries and agencies were hidden, though the Ministry of Economy and Ministry of Justice were also included.
+Similarly, the authorities limited the use of Spending during martial law.
+Previously, all financial transactions of all state actors were automatically posted there to ensure transparency of expenditures.
+During martial law, defense-related ministries and agencies’ transactions, as well as those of the Ministry of Economy and Ministry of Justice, were hidden.

-A competent community of experts, NGOs, and journalists is needed to have informed discussions regarding procurement and government spending.
-Supporting this community would be critical for long-term confidence in recovery and reconstruction projects.
+With the help of its partners, Ukraine should set up a community of government and NGO experts, as well as journalists, to have informed discussions regarding procurement and government spending.
+Supporting this community will be vital to long-term confidence in the recovery and reconstruction.

-4.4 Activities outside of DREAM scope
+4.4 Activities outside of DREAM’s scope

-While DREAM is being showcased as the main avenue for reconstruction projects, a lot of activity had been happening before its development started.
-Many reconstruction projects are just a logical continuation of pre-war activities by central and local authorities.
-Tasks like repairing power lines, rebuilding schools, or building apartment blocks were typical for them pre-war, so using the same (or slightly tweaked) procedures, processes, and instruments is common.
+While DREAM is now showcased as the main avenue for undertaking reconstruction projects, a great deal of activity preceded its establishment.

-Repairing, rebuilding, and reconstructing housing is one of the primary concerns at all levels of administration.
-The Government launched the eRestoration project to support homeowners, whose properties sustained damage due to the war (described in a separate section below).
-Some oblast’ authorities created programmes aimed at building new houses and apartment blocks, financing them mainly from the oblast’ budget.
-There are multiple instances of municipal and central budgets covering the costs of repairs of apartment buildings.
+Under normal circumstances, repairing, rebuilding, and reconstructing housing is a primary concern at all levels of administration.
+The government launched the eRestoration project to support homeowners whose properties sustained damage due to the war (described in a separate section below).
+Some oblast’ authorities created programs aimed at building new houses and apartment blocks, financing them mainly from the oblast’ budget.
+There are multiple instances of municipal and central authorities covering the costs of repairs to apartment buildings.